Adidas cautious for year end as pandemic returns

-BERLIN (Reuters) - German sportswear firm Adidas ADSGn.DE expects sales to decline in the last three months of the year despite forecasting a return to growth in China, as coronavirus lockdowns return.
+BERLIN (Reuters) - Adidas expects sales to fall in the last three months of the year as coronavirus lockdowns return in Europe and despite forecasting a return to growth in China and strong demand for running gear and products designed by singer Beyonce.

-Adidas expects a similar level of sales decline in the fourth quarter based on more than 90% of its stores staying open and shopper numbers not being hit too much by new lockdowns.
-About 93% of stores are currently open.
+Adidas expects a similar level of sales decline in the fourth quarter as long as more than 90% of its stores stay open and shopper numbers are not hit too much by new lockdowns.
+About 93% of its global stores are currently open, but only 60% in Europe.

+The German sportswear firm said it expects a fourth-quarter operating profit of between 100 million and 200 million euros, lower than most analysts were expecting.

 “While at the beginning of the quarter we were on track for growth in Q4, a worsening of the pandemic in many regions of the world is again requiring our patience and support,” Chief Executive Kasper Rorsted said in a statement.